IQSS/dv-api-metrics/README.md

-# cafe-metrics
+# dv-api-metrics
-Python code to collect metrics from datasets in [Dataverse](https://dataverse.org/) collections.
-Used primarily to support the CAFE project.
+- Python code to collect metrics from datasets in [Dataverse](https://dataverse.org/) collections.
+- Used primarily to support the CAFE project.
-This library will become obsolete when the Dataverse Hub supports more metrics including dataset download metrics.
+- Note: This library will become obsolete when the Dataverse Hub supports more metrics including dataset download metrics.

 ## Objectives
 - Track collection change over time.
 Collection change could include tracking unique depositors and datasets created.